Oxford’s Great Writers

 For a prospective student of literature or a self-confessed bookworm, there’s nothing quite as humbling as standing in the footsteps of Oxford’s rich alumni of literary giants.
 From Romantic poets to fantasy legends and pioneers in detective writing, this city holds the secrets of some of the world’s great authors.

-This is our selection of some of the greatest Oxford writers, from the 15th to the 21st century.
+This is our selection of the 10 greatest Oxford writers, from the 15th to the 21st century.

 “Fool,” said my muse to me.
 “Look in thy heart and write.”
 (Astrophil and Stella)

 The Renaissance, the movement that brought us out of the medieval period and into modernity, came along with a renewed interest in the works of Classical literature.
 This is what inspired Elizabethan writers like Philip Sidney, an alumnus of Christ Church college.

 Sidney, like all great Renaissance men, was a bit of an all-rounder: a poet, courtier, soldier, scholar and author, most notably of The Defense of Poesy (c.1580) and Astrophil and Stella (c.
 1580).